-World Autism Awareness Week 2017 (27th March to 2nd April) is fast approaching.
+World Autism Awareness Week 2018 (26th March to 2nd April) is fast approaching.
 It is the time of the year when we could celebrate and participate in raising autism awareness and understanding among families, relatives, friends and the public as a whole.
 We can do our share by participating in any events and charities all over the world.
-It could be in the form of a baked sale, doing a fun run, night walks, selling autism awareness T-shirts, and fancy accessories.
+It could be in the form of a bake sale, doing a fun run, night walks, selling autism awareness T-shirts, and fancy accessories.

 If you are a teacher or a person who works in schools, you could raise autism awareness and understanding by teaching the children about Autism and how they could help a person with autism.
 You could use this useful resource to help you.
 You could also have a non-uniform day and wear anything with blue or perhaps wear a onesie.
 This would be a fun and exciting day for the children to participate in.

 If you are affected with autism, don’t be afraid to stand up and be heard.
 You have to tell the world what a wonderful person you are.
 That the world should accept you as who you are and not as a person with a disability.
 Each and every one of us is unique which has the same meaning as different.
-Being different should not be a disadvantage but an advantage for you to tell the whole world that you are a person endowed with a special gift or talent.
-A special gift that if given the chance to improve and practice your innate skill might contribute in today’s society.
+Being different should not be a disadvantage but an advantage for you to tell the whole world that you are a person endowed with a special ability or talent.
+A special ability that if given the chance to improve and practice might contribute to today’s society.

 Who knows you might change this world for the better!

-If you are a relative or a friend of a person affected with autism, you can help raise awareness by the love and support that you will give to him and his family.
-You need to give your share by standing up for autism this World Autism Awareness Week 2017.
+If you are a relative or a friend of a person affected by autism, you can help raise awareness for the love and support that you will give to him and his family.
+You need to give your share by standing up for autism this World Autism Awareness Week 2018.